zendframework/zf2-documentation/docs/languages/en/in-depth-guide/understanding-routing.rst

         )
     )

-This configuration defines a route for an URL like ``domain.com/news/archive/2014``.
+This configuration defines a route for a URL like ``domain.com/news/archive/2014``.
 As you can see we our route now contains the part ``:year``.
 This is called a route-parameter.
 Route parameters for ``Segment``-Routes are defined by a in front of a string.
 The string then is the ``name`` of the parameter.